Digitally controlled

 150mW doesn't sound much, but it will let you transmit RF signals 500m easy.

-In one of my experiments I had 237mW output power and I could transmit 4000m in open field using a dipole antenna.
+In one of my experiments I had 237mW output power and I could transmit 4000m in

 In city environment I got 3-4 blocks.
 Concrete and buildings damp RF really much.